gcc3/simple-ai-chat/README.md

 [Simple AI Node](https://github.com/gcc3/simple-ai-node) is available to help the chat answer with data.
 To use multiple node, consider use [Simple AI Hub](https://github.com/gcc3/simple-ai-hub).

-* VECTARA_API_KEY
-The API key of the vectara, can generate from the console.

-* VECTARA_CUSTOMER_ID
-The customer ID of vectara, can get from user profile.

 * DB
 Database engline, example `DB=sqlite`.
 Supported engine: `sqlite`.